 - Color: coordinate your Segments with color

-Selecting a Segment by default will add it to your search every time you open Segment, and is applied for everyone in your team.
-Segments must belong to at least one Group in your team, and allows you to control access to this segment.
-Once you save your segment, you can now search for it in the Attribute Picker, and it will appear in the Saved Segments list.
+Selecting a Segment by default will add it to your search every time you open Segment and is applied for everyone in your team.
+Segments must belong to at least one Group in your team.
+This allows you to control access to this Segment.
+Once you save your Segment, you can now search for it in the Attribute Picker, and it will appear in the Saved Segments list.

 We’ll take you through a few scenarios here to show you how this structure would apply when constructing a query to hone in on your target audience.